Table of Contents

 For a number of people, the idea of learning something new is terrifying.
 They believe the effort won’t be worth it or it will be too time-consuming.
 Fortunately, learning to code is definitely worth it, and getting started does not have to take up a lot of time, depending on your goals and on the programming language you choose to start with.
 Python, for instance, is one the most popular yet newbie-friendly languages in existence.
 A plethora of major companies use it, and its applications range from analyzing data and automating small tasks to building websites and predictive engines.

 Giving computer programming a go virtually bears no cons.
-You won't need to become the new Bill Gates nor found a tech startup to reap the rewards of your efforts.
+You won't need to become the new Bill Gates or establish a tech startup to reap the rewards of your efforts.
 Each step you take brings you closer to this fascinating world, greatly increasing your value in the eyes of your current or potential employers and expanding your opportunities in the future.

 Want to give programming a shot?
 Read more about our Intro to Programming with Python course.